 - Decide on file formats for delivering your recordings to students (streaming, downloadable, some combination)

 2. Take the time to experiment with recording quality.
-Make some practice recordings in your Private Course space.
+Make some practice recordings.
 Poor sound quality can ruin a recording.

 3. Make recording available as soon as possible after a lecture or before exams.
 The default setting makes recordings available automatically as soon as they are processed by the system; you can modify this setting if you wish to review recordings before they are published to your students.